TheCyberRonin/Lemme-take-a-selfie/README.md

 Lemme take a selfie.
 Self Bot.

-Things you'll need to install the bot.
+Things you'll need for the bot.
 * NodeJS
 * Your user token